technology-toolbox/website/content/blog/jjameson/2011/11/03/building-technologytoolbox-com-part-4.md

 ---
-title: "Creating a style guide and color palette for a Web application (a.k.a.
-Building TechnologyToolbox.com, part 4)"
+title: Creating a style guide and color palette for a Web application (a.k.a.
+Building TechnologyToolbox.com, part 4)
 date: 2011-11-03T07:54:12-06:00
 excerpt:
   "In my previous post, I described how I typically create a \"static HTML